Bagizagan Winery Samarkand: Wine Tasting Visit Guide

 What to confirm before booking

-Use the official hotel channel to confirm:
+Use the official hotel or restaurant channel to confirm:

 - how long the visit usually lasts;